matthewbaggett/matthewbaggett.github.io/index.md

 # Abilities & Technologies:

-* Build-out of dockerised cluster infrastructure using Docker Swarm
+* Build-out of highly available, automatically scaling dockerised cluster infrastructure using Docker Swarm
-* 11 years experience of PHP (been at it since 2008!).
+* 12 years experience of PHP (been at it since 2008!).
+* Infrastructure-as-code Terraform evangelist.
-* Experienced with modern PHP7.3.
-Excited for PHP7.4.
+* Experienced with modern PHP7.4.
+Excited for PHP8.0 to go to production.
-* Slim 3, Drupal 7, Laravel & Zend Framework 2
+* Slim 4, Drupal 7, Laravel & Zend (Now Lamina) Framework 2
 * Vast experience building dockerised systems
-  * Check out https://github.com/goneio/base-image !
+  * Check out [https://github.com/goneio/base-image](https://github.com/goneio/base-image) !
 It’s a Dockerised baseimage for PHP+Nginx / PHP+Apache / CLI with multiple executed threads using runit and onbuild steps to make building a docker image of an app as simple as FROM gone/php:nginx!
 * Experienced with architecting and building out scalable Microservices with AWS Auto Scaling
 * Unit Testing with PHPUnit & Integration Testing with Selenium.
+* Code Quality improvement and maintenance through PHPStan, Code Style enforcement through PHP-CS-Fixer.
 * Extensive experience with dockerization of scalable services.
+* Build massively parallelized ETL pipelines for large data ingress.
-* Build automation and Management with Jenkins, Gitlab-CI & Travis.
+* Build automation and Management with [Github Actions](https://github.com/goneio/base-image/blob/master/.github/workflows/build.yml), Jenkins, Gitlab-CI & Travis.
-* AWS Aurora, MariaDB, MySQL and MS SQL database backends, design of database schemas upon them
+* AWS RDS Serverless, AWS Aurora, MariaDB, MySQL and MS SQL database backends, design of database schemas upon them
 * Experienced with Redis & MQTT as cache and message brokers
 * NodeJS & Socket.io
 * Javascript with and without the jQuery library, as well as implementation of AJAX features.
 * HTML 4/5 & CSS 2/3 templating from designer-provided designs
-* Amazon AWS cloud systems (EC2, Elastic Load Balancer, Route 53, RDS, Elasticache, SES)
+* Amazon AWS cloud systems (EC2, Auto Scaling Groups, Elastic Search, Elastic Load Balancer, Route 53, RDS, Elasticache, SES)
 * Usage of CMS (Content Management Systems) such as Drupal, WordPress and other proprietary systems (Contented, custom builds)
 * Previous custom module creation for Drupal, some of which open sourced
 * Use of 3rd party systems and APIs, REST, etc.